benber86/curve-blog/content/posts/exchange-received/index.md

 Using `exchange_received`, we do not need to run an approval transaction.
 Instead, we simply use a transfer which is four times cheaper.
-We do not get any gas refunds, but the total cast is about 8k cheaper compared to the regular `exchange` way.
+We do not get any gas refunds, but the total cost is about 8k cheaper compared to the regular `exchange` way.

 <div style="overflow: auto">